 There are a number of resources available to community members to learn about the planning activities at the College.
 The Long Range Planning Committee periodically provides summary reports from their activities.
-The Middle States accreditation documents contain important summaries and detail on the College's academic and institutional assessment and planning efforts.
-President Douthat's quarterly letters also provide an excellent overview of the significant accomplishments of the College as well as the planning issues facing Lycoming and all of higher education in the future.
+The Middle States accreditation documents contain important summaries and detail on the college's academic and institutional assessment and planning efforts.

 Updated Planning Priorities Overview - February 2010